OutSystems/docs-product/src/extensibility-and-integration/integration-studio/managing-extensions/net-assembly-import-action.md

 app_type: traditional web apps, mobile apps, reactive web apps
 platform-version: o11
 figma:
+summary: The Import Actions from .NET Assembly wizard in Integration Studio allows users to import action definitions from a .NET assembly into their OutSystems extension
 ---
 # Import Actions from .NET Assembly

 The Import Actions from .NET Assembly wizard allows you to import the actions definitions from a .NET assembly.
 Using introspection into a .NET assembly, this wizard will create the actions you specified according to the signature of the .NET methods.